 Findings identify changes in the inability of tenants to pay rent which will eventually lead to more evictions and homelessness, as well as growing threats to the stability of affordable housing organizations.

-There have been four surveys completed to date.
 You can download a PDF of each survey here:

 COVID-19 April 2020 Renter Survey

 COVID-19 June 2020 Renter Survey

 COVID-19 August 2020 Renter Survey

 COVID-19 September 2020 Renter Survey

 While Minnesota renters who fall behind in rent will not be immediately evicted thanks to Governor Walz’ Executive Order (EO) banning evictions, renters are still obligated to catch up with rent obligations.
 Forbearance of monthly rent payments will mean subsequent rent increases when the eviction moratorium is lifted.

 Inability to pay rent puts large numbers of Minnesotans at risk of eviction, and potentially, homelessness.
 The increased need for government housing assistance underscores the need for major new public investments to begin to re-stabilize the housing system and the economy.

 “The issue of rent loss has wide impacts.
 Today’s tenants who cannot pay rent will be tomorrow’s homeless families and individuals, including children.
 More tenants desperately need government rental assistance, or they will soon be evicted and homeless.
 Also, owners of affordable housing cannot maintain safe properties without adequate rental income.
 Clearly, major new state and federal resources are needed to deliver the needed scale of rent assistance.” said Warren Hanson, President and CEO of Greater Minnesota Housing Fund.
 As affordable housing development organizations lack sustainable levels of income to manage and maintain properties, the sustainability and stability of affordable housing properties is threatened.